juntyr/numcodecs-rs/py/numcodecs-wasm/README.md

 [`numcodecs`] compression for codecs compiled to WebAssembly.

-`numcodecs-wasm` provides the `WasmCodecMeta` meta class to load a codec from a WebAssembly component into a fresh Python class
+`numcodecs-wasm` provides the `WasmCodecMeta` meta class to load a codec from a WebAssembly component into a fresh Python class.

 [`numcodecs`]: https://numcodecs.readthedocs.io/en/stable/